EFoster13/EFoster13/README.md

 🎓 **Data Science (B.S.) student** at the University of Wisconsin–Madison
 💻 Aspiring **Data Scientist/Machine Learning Engineer**
-📊 Interested in **AI, data-driven systems, and real-world analytics**
+📊 Interested in AI, data-driven systems, and real-world analytics

 ---

 ## 🔍 About Me
 I’m a data science student with a strong foundation in **Python, statistics, and machine learning**, and a passion for applying AI to real-world problems.
-I enjoy building end-to-end projects from data preprocessing and modeling to evaluation and deployment, and I’m especially interested in **computer vision, predictive modeling, and AI agents**.
+I enjoy building end-to-end projects from data preprocessing and modeling to evaluation and deployment, and I’m especially interested in computer vision, predictive modeling, and AI agents.

 I come from a team-sports background, which influences how I approach collaboration, problem-solving, and continuous improvement in technical projects.